There are a number of free resources available online that can help your finances in many different ways.

 Some cards will have an annual fee, but that fee may be waived for the first year.
 If that’s the case, you’ll have one year to decide if the card is worth keeping, or if you should cancel it.

 Please don’t signup for a new credit card if you have outstanding debt on other credit cards.
 Don’t use credit cards unless you will be able to pay the balance in full each month.

 Aside from one-time signup bonuses, you can also make easy money with cashback and rewards credit cards.
 If you use credit cards for necessary purchases and you’re earning cash back or rewards for each purchase, it really adds up over the course of a year.

 I use cash for almost nothing and I pay for as many expenses and bills as possible using a credit card.
 Of course, the key is to use credit cards only for the things that you need to buy anyway.
 Earning at least 2% cash back for every purchase means that I get a nice chunk of free money every year this way.

-My recommendation is to have a good everyday card that allows you to earn 2% cash back for every purchase (I use the Citi Double Cash card to get 2% cash back on anything).
+My recommendation is to have a good everyday cash rewards card that allows you to earn 2% cash back for every purchase.
 Then, have a few cards that pay a higher percentage of cash back for specific purchases.
 Use the card that will give you the most cash back for each specific purchase.

 My credit cards include:

-- Citi Double Cash (2% cash back on every purchase)
+- Everyday card (2% cash back on every purchase)

 - Chase Freedom (5% cash back on purchases in categories that rotate each quarter)